What’s the Program?

 Caregivers living outside the service area of the Ayudando a Quien Ayuda program can still call 2-1-1 to receive information and resources available throughout Los Angeles County.

 The AARP Ayudando a Quien Ayuda program will work to increase awareness and access to caregiver supportive services.
 Help starts by calling 2-1-1 where bilingual operators can connect Latino caregivers to a variety of resources, including the USC Los Angeles Caregiver Resource Center (LA CRC).
 The LA CRC Personal Caregiver Support Program offers one on one case management by a skilled resource navigator who will develop a personalized plan to match each caregiver's unique needs.
-In addition, volunteer care coordinators will reach out to program participants to provide a caregiver experience evaluation to verify connection to support and gather feedback to help improve the program.
+In addition, volunteer care coordinators will reach out to program participants to provide a caregiver experience evaluation to verify the connection to support and gather feedback to help improve the program.

 Connect with Help Now: